goldfish1974/frank/README.md

 using pure functions and function composition.
 The closest I found was the following:

     type HttpApplication = HttpRequestMessage -> Async<HttpResponseMessage>

-    let orElse left right = fun request -> Option.orElse (left request) (right request) let inline (<|>) left right = orElse left right

-The last of these was a means for merging multiple applications together into a single application.
-This allowed for a nice symmetry and elegance in that everything you composed would always have the same signature.
-Additional functions would allow you to map applications to specific methods or uri patterns.

 A "Hello, world!" application using these signatures would look like the following: